 Grey zone conflict / hybrid warfare: How does it relate to negotiation, and to conflict management throughout the West?

 Project Seshat (2019-2023) was a multinational effort to study and respond to the rising threats of “hybrid warfare” or “grey zone conflict” now targeting all democracies.
 These are proliferating, but as yet are poorly understood.
 Project Seshat included approximately fifty conflict management and security experts from many walks of life, and focused particularly on how to defend entities other than national governments: corporations, universities, hospitals, NGOs, think-tanks, municipalities and more.
-Following four years of study and experimentation, an effort is now under way to create a more institutional successor.
-(The details are not yet public.)
+After four years of study and experimentation (with publications noted below), the project concluded that it was time to create a more sustainable successor, an effort that is now under way with New York’s Cardozo Law School as the institutional host.

 Major publications

-Forthcoming: (anticipated publication late 2024, at DRI Press.)
-The first teaching casebook on hybrid warfare is now being edited by Adrian Borbély.
-It is based in test cases developed by five interdisciplinary Project Seshat teams; further details will be announced shortly before publication.
+Forthcoming in 2025: Now in press at DRI Press, Hybrid Warfare: A Collection of Scenarios, edited by Adrian Borbély, will be the first teaching casebook on hybrid warfare.
+It is based in test cases developed by five interdisciplinary Project Seshat teams.
+Further details will be announced upon publication.

-A special issue of the Cardozo Journal of Conflict Resolution.
-With seven articles by Project Seshat members, including
+This was a 2023 special issue of the Cardozo Journal of Conflict Resolution with seven articles by Project Seshat members, including

 Schneider, A.K. and Honeyman, C. 2023.
 Advocates’ and Neutrals’ Roles in a New Type of Conflict–the Private and Public Crises of Hybrid Warfare.
 New York State Dispute Resolution Lawyer, Vol. 16/1.